Should I Buy Stock Before or After a Reverse Split

 The Impact of Reverse Splits on Stock Value

 Reverse splits significantly affect stock value, both in the short and long term.
+Companies often use reverse stock splits to avoid delisting from major exchanges like the New York Stock Exchange when their stock price falls below the required threshold.
 Understanding these impacts is crucial for making informed investment decisions.

 Short-Term Price Movements

 Short-term price movements following a reverse split are often volatile.
+When a reverse stock split occurs, the company reduces the number of its shares, resulting in an increase in share price without affecting the total investment value.
 Immediately after the split, the stock price typically rises due to the reduced number of outstanding shares.
 However, this increase is usually temporary and doesn’t reflect a change in the company’s underlying value.
 I’ve observed that many stocks experience a decline in the days or weeks following a reverse split, as investors react to the perceived negative signal.
 This decline is often exacerbated by short-sellers who view reverse splits as opportunities to profit from falling prices.

 Long-Term Performance Considerations